patschu11/dynamatic/docs/fpga24/ModifyingDynamatic.md

 > [!TIP]
 > *Tip* blocks indicate something that you should spend some time exploring on your own to better understand the exercise's content.

 In this second exercise, we write a small compiler optimization pass in C++ that transforms dataflow muxes into merges in an attempt to optimize our circuits' area and throughput.
 We will again use the dataflow visualizer to profile and then debug our circuits.

+> [!IMPORTANT]
+> All commands for this exercise should be ran from Dynamatic's top-level folder, located at `/home/dynamatic/dynamatic` in the provided virtual machine.
+You can either use VSCode's integrated terminal, which already opens at the correct location, or open a terminal yourself by clicking the "terminal icon" at the top left of Ubuntu's menu and typing `cd dynamatic` inside of it.

 ## Spotting an optimization opportunity